Blog-article-banner

 What is a secured credit card?
 Your tool to build credit

-April 20, 2024
+April 20, 2024 • Editors at Varo

 What is a Secured Credit Card?

-A secured credit card is a special type of credit card that requires an upfront refundable deposit that becomes your credit limit.
+A secured credit card is a special type of credit card that can be a useful tool for building credit.
+Typically, when you use a secured credit card, you pay a cash deposit up front as a guarantee.
+If you miss your payment, the car issuer may keep the deposit.
+Generally, the amount of the deposit is your credit limit.
 In plain terms, you add a balance to the secured credit card, and that's how much you can spend using the card.
+For example, if you deposit $500 into your secured credit card account, you'll have a $500 spending limit on the card.

-This type of card can be helpful for those with limited credit history or bad credit and may be an excellent choice if you're trying to build, rebuild, or establish credit from scratch.
+This type of card can be helpful for those with limited credit history, or bad credit, and may be an excellent choice if you're trying to build, rebuild, or establish credit from scratch.

 Secured vs Prepaid vs Debit Cards